steve-ad-s/crypto-dictionary/candlesticks/BearishKicking.md

 The Bearish Kicking pattern is one of the strongest reversal signals, composed of the most decisive single-candle patterns.

 - **Bullish Kicking:** This is the direct bullish counterpart.
-The [[Bullish_Kicking]] pattern consists of a Bearish Marubozu followed by a gap up to a Bullish Marubozu, signaling a violent bullish reversal.
+The [[BullishKicking]] pattern consists of a Bearish Marubozu followed by a gap up to a Bullish Marubozu, signaling a violent bullish reversal.
 - **Marubozu:** The pattern's strength comes from its two [[Marubozu]] components.
 The lack of shadows shows complete, one-sided control on both days, but in opposite directions, highlighting the severity of the reversal.
 - **Separating Lines:** A Bearish Separating Lines pattern is similar as it involves a Bullish Marubozu followed by a Bearish Marubozu.
 However, in Separating Lines, both candles open at the same price level; there is no gap.
 The gap in the Kicking pattern is what makes it a much more potent reversal signal.